magarpratik/news-api/README.md

 ### Step 3: Setting up the database

-First, you need to create the local database by running the script `setup-dbs` as shown below:
+First, create the local database by running the script `setup-dbs` as shown below:

 ```
 npm run setup-dbs
 ```

-Then, you need to run the following script to seed the database:
+Then, run the following script to seed the database:

 ```
 npm run seed